Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <h2><a name="_3">Coordinate Reference Systems (CRS)</a></h2>

-The Coordinate Refrence Systetm of the Indexed 3D Scene Layer should be selected with the following considerations:
+The Coordinate Reference System of the Indexed 3D Scene Layer should be selected with the following considerations:

 - Minimize the need for re-projection on the client side
 - Render in both projected and geodetic coordinate reference systems